ALRhub/cw2/README.md

 | -e name1 [...] | --experiments | Allows to specify which experiments should be run.
 Corresponds to the `name` field of the configuration YAML.

+### Logging
+If you want to log your own INFO or WARNING messages, use the `cw2.cw_data.cw_logging.getLogger()` object.
+It is an instance of pythons `logging.Logger()`.
+The messages will be saved to disk in your repetition directory.

 ### CW_Logging
-We provide an abstract interface for logging functionality with `cw2.cw_logging.AbstractLogger`.
+We provide an abstract interface for result logging functionality with `cw2.cw_data.cw_logging.AbstractLogger`.

 #### Implementing `cw2.cw_logging.AbstractLogger()`
 ```Python